Mythic Entertainment: Mythic / Microsoft lawsuit

 Mythic sued Microsoft in December 2003 for trademark infringement and unfair competition regarding the name of Microsoft's Mythica MMORPG, which was in development at that time.
 On May 25, 2004, three months after the game was cancelled, Mythic announced that the case was settled and that Microsoft agreed to not use the Mythica name on new online video games and to not register it as a trademark.
 Also, as part of the deal, Microsoft gave all Mythica-related trademarks and domain names to Mythic.

-Corporate honors

-Mythic has been listed on the Deloitte Technology 500 list of fastest growing (by revenue) technology companies in North America since 2002.
-In 2004 it ranked 106th with a 2,226% increase in revenue over the past five years.

 Games

 Aliens Online

 Aliens Online was an online first-person shooter/action game based on the movie franchise where two teams of marines and aliens fought each other.
 The game was for the GameStorm gaming service.
-The budget for the game was $450,000 USD.

 Darkness Falls: The Crusade

 Darkness Falls: The Crusade was a fantasy MUD-style game which has been hosted by America Online, GameStorm, and Centropolis Entertainment.
 The game was a sequel to Darkness Falls that was offered on the AOL and Gamestorm gaming services.
 The game is in large part the intellectual concept behind Dark Age of Camelot.
 This game is no longer available as of early 2006 along with all other games offered on the Mythic-Realms gaming center excluding Dragon's Gate.